-- Develop a sources and uses budget for each of the activities. - Identify DIRECT COSTS and ALLOCABLE INDIRECT COSTS. - Create an allocation table(s) for Allocable Costs. - For example: Create staff allocation table to allocate staff compensation expenses and fringe benefits. - Document support workpapers for allocation models - Remember budget limits for Planning and Administrative Costs
+- Develop a sources and uses budget for each of the activities. - Identify DIRECT COSTS and ALLOCABLE INDIRECT COSTS. - ☐ Create an allocation table(s) for Allocable Costs. - Start with your staff allocation.
+Create staff allocation table to allocate staff compensation expenses and fringe benefits to various programs and activities. - Document support workpapers for - Remember budget limits for Planning and Administrative Costs